Home » By Course » Appetizers » No-Knead Cheese Bread Recipe

 I know everyone will agree when I say that cheese makes everything better.
 At all the parties I host, cheesy appetizers like pineapple cheese ball, cranberry brie bites, and cream cheese stuffed mushrooms are always the crowd favorites.
 So when I first served cheese bread, the entire tray was wiped out in minutes.

 This from-scratch, no-knead cheese bread is the ultimate lazy baker’s dream: just mix and bake.
-No mixers, no kneading, and no stress; just a ridiculously good savory treat with golden brown finish, crispy edges, and cheesy pockets.
-Pair it with a cozy bowl of soup on a rainy day, set it out as an appetizer at dinner parties, or enjoy as a side for dinner.
-If there’s ever a good excuse to break out a carb-loaded comfort food moment, this is it.
+No rolling, no kneading, and no stress; just a ridiculously good savory treat with golden brown finish, crispy edges, and cheesy pockets.

 Why You’ll Love This Recipe